 “How?
 What other people are here?”
 She couldn’t have gotten Blake and Avery, could have she?
 Randi swallowed, ignoring the sweat beading on her brow.
 “What… what other people have you seen?”

-“You are the first living person I have seen here in the last twelve years.
+“You are the first living person I have seen here in the last eleven years.
 But I can say with certainty that you are wrong in your assumptions.”

 Randi opened her mouth, then closed it.
 Opened it again.
 Closed it again.
 She shook her head.
 This woman couldn’t be for real.
 She just couldn’t.